 How You Can Help

-The West Chester Senior Center enriches the lives of its senior neighbors through friendship, activities, education, and nourishment.
-The Center offers more than 50 programs to 3,500 seniors in the Borough of West Chester and surrounding townships each year.
+The West Chester Area Senior Center (WCASC) enriches the lives of its senior neighbors through friendship, activities, education, and nourishment.
+The Center offers over 100 programs and serves 3,500 seniors annually in the Borough of West Chester and the surrounding 7 townships of East and West Goshen, Westtown, Thornbury, East Bradford, Willistown, and Birmingham.

 Westminster's Thrift Shop serves West Chester by providing quality recycled merchandise at affordable prices to local families.
 It was opened in the borough of West Chester in 1990 for the purpose of raising money to support the building fund for a new church building to be built on Pleasant Grove Road, just south of West Chester.
 Shortly after the first contribution was made, Session approved a motion to divide all contributions evenly between mission and the building fund.
 Today, all donated funds go to the Thrift Shop outreach fund.
 Over the course of a season, approximately 50 volunteers provide about 4,500 hours of service.